ykcchong/OpenSpliceAI/docs/source/content/quick_start_guide/quickstart_variant.rst

 - **Review**: Inspect the appended INFO fields in the VCF for delta scores and their positions.
 - **Further Analysis**: Filter or rank variants by largest delta scores to prioritize functional splicing impacts.

+.. admonition:: Congratulations
+   :class: important

+   Congratulations!
+You have gone through all subcommands of OpenSpliceAI.

+   - Check out all the released models at :ref:`pretrained_models_home` or
+   - Follow the steps in :ref:`train_your_own_model` to train your own OpenSpliceAI models.
+   - Have more questions?
+Check out :ref:`Q&A` or :ref:`contact_us` for help.

 |
 |
 |